Eolizertrak/HoodsCapstone/README.md

 # HoodsCapstone

 ## Sakari Wahlsten
 Hi, My name is Sakari Wahlsten.
 I am a 22-year old student from Turku University of Applied Sciences.
 I am studying Business IT and I am specializing on information security and networking.
 I have previous working experience in the field of sales and customer service.
-What I am waiting from the Capstone project is new experiences and learning.
+What I am wanting from the Capstone project is new experiences and learning.

 ## Klaus Jokinen